 Got all that?

 In fairness to old Tim, he’s now switched to the New King James Version in his Prophecy Study Bible only because he can afford it now after selling his KJV Bible for years and years at $45 a pop.
 Not to mention his Left Behind series novels.

 In addition to the KJV, there are many modern English choices for daily Bible reading.
 The two I recommend are the New American Standard Bible (NASB) and the English Standard Version (ESV).

 The NASB is renowned as being one of the most (if not the most) literal translations today.
 The NASB derives from the American Standard Version (ASV), which is reminiscent of the KJV with some exceptions.
 However, this does not mean that the NASB is anywhere close to the KJV in translation.
 Since its release in 1971, the NASB underwent one major revision in 1995 known as the NASB Update.

 The ESV is one of the latest translations to hit the Christian bookstore shelves.
-The ESV derives from the Revised Standard Version (RSV), which in-turn derived from the ASV.
+The ESV derives from the Revised Standard Version (RSV), which in turn is derived from the ASV.
 The ESV is also one of the more accurate and easy-reading translations, and it’s what I read consistently.
-It has undergone two updates in the span of a decade with its most recent update being in 2011.
+It has undergone two updates in the span of a decade, with its most recent update being in 2011.
 This isn’t cause for too much concern as they were minor updates.

 Both of these translations are, in my opinion, two of the best modern English translations around today.
 However, some of my Anon theologian cohorts may disagree.
 I would look for their comments below this post, or otherwise, look for their posts on this subject.